-Early ABLES is an online assessment for learning tool.
-It can help early childhood educators develop and provide a more individualised learning experience for children aged two to five years with disabilities or developmental delay, within the context of the early childhood education and care setting.
+Early ABLES is a strengths and observation-based online assessment for learning tool.
+It supports early childhood educators to provide a more individualised learning experience for children aged two to five years with disabilities and/or developmental delay.

-- observe and assess the child’s progress in learning
+- observe and assess a child’s progress in learning

-- develop appropriate learning goals in collaboration with families and other professionals involved in the education and care of the child
+- develop appropriate learning goals in collaboration with parents/carers and other professionals

-- develop and further refine an appropriate individualised learning plan with teaching and learning strategies that have been found to work
+- develop an individualised learning plan with evidence-informed teaching and learning strategies

 - monitor progress along a likely progression of learning

-- better support the development of the individual child’s learning program using the Early Years Planning Cycle
+- support the development of an individual child’s learning program using the Early Years Planning Cycle

 Links to the VEYDLF